Teacher: Leanne Hale

 Parents are able to order online (www.myschool.co.nz) with OfficeMax or pop into their store on Fenton Street as they have our school class lists available.
 Mention Kaharoa School at the store so our school can earn rewards for every order through OfficeMax.
 Order online and they deliver to your door.

-Hope you have all had a lovely time being able to have a break with family and friends.
+I hope you all had a lovely break and were able to spend time with family and friends.

 Suggestions to Help Increase Understanding